gradedSystem/Alzheimers-Disease-Patient-Data/README.md

 ## Overview

 This analysis explores a dataset related to Alzheimer's disease patients.
-We examine various factors, including age, gender, health metrics, and diagnostic information, to uncover trends and patterns in the dataset.
+We examine various factors, including age, gender, health metrics, and diagnostic information, to uncover trends and patterns.

 ## Age Distribution